Northern Food Network

 Co-hosted by the Arctic Institute of Community-Based Research & Food Secure Canada, April 25th, 2017

-The Northern Food Network's first webinar welcomed over 45 guests from across the country and two guest speakers.
-Daniel Gladu Kanu gave a presentation on behalf of the team at the Food Matters Manitoba, sharing stories from community about food programs in northern Manitoba; we then heard from Norma Kassi from AICBR about the role that community-based research can play in promoting self-sufficiency in Canada's North and sharing a story from Kluane First Nation's Nourishing Our Future project.
+The Northern Food Network's second webinar welcomed over 45 guests from across the country and two guest speakers.
+Daniel Gladu Kanu gave a presentation on behalf of the team at the Food Matters Manitoba, sharing stories from community about food programs in northern Manitoba; we then heard from Norma Kassi from AICBR about the role that community-based research can play in promoting self-sufficiency in Canada's North, through the sharing of AICBR's work with Kluane First Nation on the Nourishing Our Future project.

 NFN Webinar #1: Core Themes on Northern Food Security